Abi-Liu/Spendify/README.md

    This command will start the Docker containers for Nginx, PostgreSQL, Redis, the Node.js server, and the React client.

-   It may take some time to orchestrate the containers for the first time, but just sit back and eventually you should see:
+   It may take some time to orchestrate the containers for the first time, but just sit back and eventually, you should see:

    ```sh
    server_2-1  | Server has started on port: 8000